HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 - [Development Setup](develop.md)

-For using the executable, it is required to first install it.
-Follow the installation guide based on your operating system in use.
+The instructions below show how to download, install, and run the executable using a test sample.
+Follow the installation guide based on the operating system in use.

+## Linux
+### Installation Instructions for the Executable

-### Linux
+### Using the Executable